ChifiSource/Olive.jl/README.md

 oliveserver[:OliveCore]
 ```
 This also means that the routes of an `Olive` server could be changed, or rerouted in anyway -- really.
 All of the projects are stored within the `OliveCore.open` field, a `Vector{Olive.Environment}`.
 Our client data is stored inside of `OliveCore.client_data` and open projects are in `OliveCore.open`.
-#### olive session
-A crucial project you are probably going to want to be aware of if you are planning to deploy `Olive` is [OliveSession](https://github.com/ChifiSource/OliveSession.jl).
-This is an `Olive` extension provided to make `Olive` far more deployable and multi-user friendly.
-This project is still in the works, it is not recommended to deploy this current state of `Olive`.
-The modules need to limit access to `Base` functions, something base `Olive` is not intended to offer.
-This build of `Olive` is intended to primarily be focused on the single-computer experience, while still making `Olive` apply to that type of context in deployment and customized.
 ### contributing
 Olive is a complicated project, and there is a lot going on from merely Olive itself to the entire ecosystem that supports olive.
 That being said, community support is essential to improving this project.
 You may contribute to Olive by
 - simply using olive 🫒